eternagame/workspace-helpers/README.md

 ### Updating Dependencies

-In general, when updating dependencies the fastest method to do so, covering all packages and taking into account satisfying all peer dependencies, is `npx npm-check-updates --deep --peer`.
+In general, when updating dependencies the fastest method to do so, covering all packages and taking into account satisfying all peer dependencies, is `npx npm-check-updates --deep --peer --dep dev,optional,peer,prod,bundle`.

 Take special care when upgrading `nx` - there may be changes to the repository that should be made when updating, plus there may be changes that should be made to `@eternagame/nx-plugin`, including changing